433 MHz RF Transmitter and Receiver module pinout, features & working

 • The 433 MHz RF receiver module helps to receive the 433MHz frequency mainly.
 But it has a node also that can be changed by users for different frequencies.
 The variable node can be used to adjust the frequency from 315MHz to 433MHz.
 The receiver just receives the data but to decode and view this data, a microcontroller or decoder is required.

-• The RF receiver module comprises an RF-tuned circuit and a couple of Operational Amplifiers to amplify the received carrier wave from the transmitter.
-The amplified signal is then further fed to a PLL (Phase Lock Loop) later it is received by the decoder which decodes the output stream and gives better noise immunity.
+• The RF receiver module comprises an RF-tuned circuit and a couple of operational amplifiers to amplify the carrier wave received from the transmitter.
+The amplified signal is then further fed to a PLL (Phase Lock Loop).
+Later it is received by the decoder, which decodes the output stream and gives better noise immunity.

-Arduino – 433 MHz RF Module connections
+Arduino – 433 MHz RF module connections

 Both modules are connected to Arduino as follows: